Atlanta, GA Cryptocurrency tax lawyer

 - The rise in interest in NFTs.

-- The recent and rapid rise of “DeFi” (Decentralized Finance) technology, a category of financial products and services that does not rely on intermediaries like traditional financial companies did.
+- The rise of “DeFi” (Decentralized Finance) technology, a category of financial products and services that does not rely on intermediaries like traditional financial companies did.
 This has the potential to disrupt everything from lending to insurance.

 - Virtual Worlds and projects such as Axie (AXS), Decentraland (MANA) and Sandbox (SAND).